libgdx/gdx-jnigen/README.md

 See the libGDX Wiki for usage: https://libgdx.com/wiki/utils/jnigen

-> [!CAUTION]
+> [!NOTE]
-> The jnigen-runtime and jnigen-generator API is considered incubating and may change at any point.
+> For documentation of jnigen-runtime and jnigen-generator API please refer to `RUNTIME.MD`.

 > [!NOTE]
 > For migrating from jnigen 2.x see the `MIGRATION.MD`